gregov/k8s-multicloud-poc/NOTES.md

 -> Actually my image is way to big / connection too slow the federation cannot join for some reasons
--> kubefedctl requires a very specially formatted kube config ??? secrets are not working on remote cluster to access github registry ??? propagation is note working with a status "CheckClusters"&"CreationFailed"
+-> kubefedctl requires a very specially formatted kube config propagation is not working with a status "CheckClusters"&"CreationFailed" -> annotation have to be one level below in the federated deployment default zone is not working for external-dns
+-> not supported for now, AWS API does not offer the option, it's console only

+??? secrets are not working on remote cluster to access github registry

 Questions:
 How to create a persistant storage cross-cloud ?